Meekelis/Hacker-News-Readability-Tweaks/README.md

 ### macOS - Safari

 1. Download and install a userscript Safari extension like [Userscripts](https://apps.apple.com/us/app/userscripts/id1463298887),
-2. Add [HackerNewsReadabilityTweaks.js](HackerNewsReadabilityTweaks.js) userscript.
-On GitHub, you may press "Raw" to see the script, and the Userscripts extension should ask you to install it,
+2. Add [HackerNewsReadabilityTweaks.user.js](https://raw.githubusercontent.com/Meekelis/Hacker-News-Readability-Tweaks/main/HackerNewsReadabilityTweaks.user.js) userscript.
+This can be achieved by navigating to it, clicking on the Userscripts toolbar button, and selecting to install the auto-detected script.
 3. Enjoy more readable [Hacker News](https://news.ycombinator.com).

 ### Other

 1. Install a userscript extension for your browser like [Violentmonkey](https://violentmonkey.github.io), [Tampermonkey](https://www.tampermonkey.net), or [Greasemonkey](https://addons.mozilla.org/en-US/firefox/addon/greasemonkey/),
-2. Add [HackerNewsReadabilityTweaks.js](HackerNewsReadabilityTweaks.js) userscript to it using instructions provided by the extension maker.
+2. Add [HackerNewsReadabilityTweaks.js](https://raw.githubusercontent.com/Meekelis/Hacker-News-Readability-Tweaks/main/HackerNewsReadabilityTweaks.user.js) userscript to it using instructions provided by the extension maker.
 3. Enjoy more readable [Hacker News](https://news.ycombinator.com).

 ## Acknowledgment